cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/8-ibc-app-checkers.md

     }
 ```

-And also to change where it is used.
+You must also change where it is used.
 Mostly like this, when the leaderboard is not called:

 ```diff-go [https://github.com/b9lab/cosmos-ibc-docker/blob/main/modular/b9-checkers-academy-draft/x/checkers/keeper/msg_server_play_move_test.go#L37]
     func TestPlayMove(t *testing.T) {